eligosource/eventsourced/README.md

 Terminology
 -----------

-In the following, the terms, *persistent actor*, *event-sourced actor*, *event-sourced processor* and *processor* are used interchangeably.
-Furthermore, to refer to a persistent `Message`, the term *event message* is often used.
+In the following, the terms *persistent actor*, *event-sourced actor*, *event-sourced processor* and *processor* are used interchangeably.
+Furthermore, a [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) is often referred to as *event message*.

 Resources
 ---------